 The patch panel is a networking device with multiple ports that is used to manage cables.
 It is essential for structured cabling systems, allowing networks and devices to be seamlessly connected in both home and business settings.

-We will also learn about other details like cost, working, and benefits of patch panels in this guide.
-Furthermore, if you are interested in getting training for various networking devices, check out our Cisco Courses.
+Furthermore, if you are interested in getting training for various networking devices, check out our IT infrastructure Courses.

 There are three types of Patch Panels